 Robert Muller, an international civil servant of the United Nations (a Catholic, who received a golden crucifix from John Paul II) said: “[H]ow can one speak of a global spirituality in a world of so many religions and atheists…[and some] religions like Buddhism, Jainism and Sikhism which have no God?
 However, there is a common denominator when humans see themselves as part of a very mysterious and beautiful universe.
 From that awe emerges a spiritual approach to life.
 Everything becomes sacred … regarding the mysterious force which rules the universe”

-This is the common vision of all New Age groups– the Silva Mind control, the Grail Message, the Aetherius Society, Tassawuf, Findhorn Community and many others.
+This is the common vision of all New Age groups like the Silva Mind control, the Grail Message movement, the Aetherius Society, Tassawuf, One Spirit movement, Findhorn Community and many others.
 This blueprint was charted over 70 years ago by a New Age guru, Alice Bailey, who wrote under the “inspiration” of her spirit guide (Djwhal Khul).
 She indicated that a destructive force was to be released on earth in the 20th century to usher in the New Age:

 There were some key events in the 20th century that played out this destructive force:

 In the 1960s and 70’s in the West, hard drugs became very popular in use.
 What many users didn’t realise was that “natural” psychedelic drugs like harshish, heroin, marijuana, LSD etc had been used as tools by pagan shamans long ago to contact the spirit realm.
 Aleister Crowley (who called himself “the Great Beast”) was the first Western satanist to publicly introduce the use of hallucinogenic drugs as tools to expand the consciousness into spiritual horizons.